LaikaStudios/LaSh/doc/README.md

 It does so by combining a slightly modified shading graph from the [LashMaterial](#lashmaterial) macro that uses the Below Material's [LaD_struct.Nd](../osl/include/LaD.h) to define the **displace_Height** Normal direction, and an internal [LashLayer](#lashlayer) macro to layer the Material's internal shading graph over the Below Material input.

 To provide control over how much the Material's height-based displacement Normal direction is affected by the Below Material's displaced surface normal, the [`osl/LaD/ToParts`](../osl/LaD/ToParts.osl) shader has an added Cascade Normal parameter to adjust its influence.
-Given its greater functionality and cleaner top-level Material Layering interconnection graph, this is the preferred Material definition macro over the [LashMaterial](#lashmaterial) macro layered with the [LashLayer](#lashlayer) or [LashLayers](#lashlayers) macros.
+Given its greater functionality and cleaner top-level Material Layering interconnection graph, this is the preferred Material definition macro over the [LashMaterial](#lashmaterial) macro that is layered with the [LashLayer](#lashlayer) or [LashLayers](#lashlayers) macros.

 ![LashCascade](media/LashMaterialLink.png)